 Landlords have some of the most complicated returns, along with business owners.
 Keeping track of income, expenses, and depreciation on a property can be tedious, but they are essential for tax time.

-We look for software that makes calculating depreciation easy, and allows for easy import of prior year information to ensure continuity across returns.
+We look for software that makes calculating depreciation easy and allows for easy import of prior-year information to ensure continuity across returns.

-Runner Up: H&R Block
+Winner: H&R Block Premium

 Best Tax Software For Side Hustlers